Salman-Aijaz/RepoRAG/ReadME.md

 ### Step 4 — Embeddings (Turning Text into Numbers)

-After chunking, each chunk goes through the embedding model.
-The model converts text into **384 numbers** called a vector.
+Each chunk goes through the embedding model and becomes **384 numbers** — a vector.

 ```
 "def generate_token(user_id):"